Murf-o/Dog-Collector/README.md

 Welcome!

-An clicker game where you collect dogs pictures by simply clicking on a button.
+A clicker game where you collect dogs pictures by simply clicking on a button.
 You can view all dogs you collected via your profile page.